ChanhoKim9848/ChanhoKim9848/README.md

 Hello! :wave:</br>
 Welcome to my Github! </br>
-I enjoy development and want to be</br>
+I enjoy development and want to be a </br>
 <span class="bolded">Software Engineer</span>

 # SKILLS ✂️